 Several members of the group work on developing the underpinning science and enabling methodology for a diverse range of fluid flows in nature and technology.
 These flows span scales (from atmospheric to the nanoscale), phenomena (from cavitation to combustion), constituents (from granular to rarefied), biology (from pulmonary air to microvascular blood) and engineering application (from turbulent-drag reduction to explosion hazard detection).
-We also use modelling for a wide-range of processes including the progression of fire, chemomechanical processes in materials, and changes in nano-crystalline structures.

 Experimental capabilities include: Particle Image Velocimetry (PIV), Laser Doppler Anemometry (LDA), microfluidic analysis, small to large-scale rotating-tank facilities, and Ultrasonic Velocity Profiling (UVP).

 Computational expertise includes: high performance computing (MPI/OpenMP), Direct Numerical Simulation (DNS), Engineering Computational Fluid Dynamics (CFD), open-source software (openFOAM, mdFOAM), Molecular Dynamics (MD), Direct Simulation Monte Carlo (DSMC), and a range of multi-scale modelling and simulation techniques including uncertainty propagation and quantification."

 The group is associated by collaboration with a number of laboratories and centres.
 In particular, the Fluid Dynamics Research Centre, which connects fluids research activity across multiple departments in Warwick and Coventry University.